 My favourite store that we went in was UNIQLO; I would say that this is basically the Japanese equivalent to Primark, it’s a lot more affordable and I ended up purchasing a Mickey Mouse jumper dress from there.
 I know that you can shop anywhere in the world but walking through Shinsaibashi was such a unique experience.
 So many stores had different employees outside advertising items of clothing or trying to entice people into their store.
 Every person walking through the shopping arcade seemed to have the most incredible sense of style, I immediately wanted all of their wardrobes.

 After hours of walking until my little legs couldn’t do it anymore, we decided to stop off for some much needed food fuel.
-Charlotte and Matt had visited Japan previously so they knew what the popular food chains were.
+Charlie and Matt had visited Japan previously so they knew what the popular food chains were.
 Of course, being in Japan we really wanted to try a proper bowl of ramen so they suggested we go to an Ichiran.
 This was down a little side street just off from Shinsaibashi in an area called Dotonbori.
 Ichiran is a really popular food chain that specialises in tonkatsu (deep-fried pork) ramen and is the first place we visited that had ticket machines for ordering food.
 This is a common thing in Japan; you just choose what you want and pay for it prior to your meal, then you’re given a ticket and sit down at your table where your food is brought over.
 I really enjoyed this system as it saved any awkward language barriers in terms of ordering and paying prior to eating means that you don’t have to wait around to pay the bill once you’ve finished.

 I’d had ramen at Japanese restaurants back in the UK but since trying authentic ramen in Japan, nothing will ever be as good in comparison.
 At Ichiran, you can completely customise your bowl of ramen to your preferences; for example, you can choose your preferred texture of noodles, the amount of spice in your broth and add extra items such as garlic, a boiled egg, extra pork and spring onions.
 I like things a little bit spicy so I loved being able to customise it to my liking.
 This bowl of ramen was the stuff of dreams quite honestly, I’d catch a flight back to Japan just to eat it all over again.
 The broth was so full of flavour, the pork melted in my mouth and everything tasted so fresh and flavoursome.